Some of us travel for the scenery and the experience while others just can’t wait to try the delicious local food.

 Being in a new place and not wanting to eat out too much, we cooked instant noodles in our motel room and ate together.

-Although we felt bit poor for not being able to afford eating out, we felt fuzzy inside eating the instant noodles together.
+Although we felt bit poor for not being able to afford to eat out, we felt warm and fuzzy inside eating instant noodles together.
 Mr. FAF cooked the noodles and volunteered to do the dishes afterwards, which made me very happy.

 I now need to travel for work for at least 10 days every once in a while.
 When that happens, no fruit can last that long without being squashed in the suitcase, so I just buy the Dole fruit cups from Costco.